Estimated reading time: 5 minutes

 Begin with greeting a dog correctly.

-Step 1.
-Don’t reach out to the dog and touch him.
-Allow him to make the initial contact.
+- Nevr approach the dog directly.
+Never reach out to the dog and touch him.
+Allow them to make the initial contact

 Where does your dog like to be stroked and petted?